fh48/hinsencamp.com/_posts/2019-05-24-social-network-graph/2019-05-24-social-network-graph.md

 categories: [javascript, node.js, tutorial]
 ---

-> _How would you design the data structure for a very large social network like Facebook or Linkedn?_
+> _How would you design the data structure for a very large social network like Facebook or Linkedin?_

 Such kind of question is known to be asked by top-tier tech companies like Google, Amazon, Facebook and Linkedin as part of their recruitment process.